apparentlyarhm/monoblog/src/content/blog/homelabs-I.md

 	}
 ```

-then, Database writes happen in a goroutine.
+the actual DB write can occur in a goroutine.
 A few important things to note here:

 - If this goroutine never runs, nothing breaks
 - If the database disappears mid-request, nothing breaks